Dora Tamana: Personal life

 After her father's death, Dora Ntloko had moved to Queenstown by the 1930s.
 She married John Tamana, with whom she had four children with, but only one survived infancy.
 She was considered a mother to a number of children, most of whom were her sister's.
 After some time, Dora and her husband moved to Cape Town after spending a long time apart.
-Soon after, the two divorced and she began to look after her sister's children.
-Dora Tamana died in 1983, at age 82, from tuberculosis.
-In 2015, government official Nomaindia Mfeketo dedicated a park in Cape Town to Dora Tamana, and named it after her.
+Soon after, the two divorced and John Tamana tragically passed due to alcoholism, while Dora began to look after her sister's children.
+Dora Tamana died in 1983, at age 82, from tuberculosis in Cape Town.